sigstore/k8s-manifest-sigstore/README.md

 ```
 Usage:
-  kubectl-sigstore sign -f <YAMLFILE> [-i <IMAGE>] [flags]
+  kubectl sigstore sign -f FILENAME [-i IMAGE] [flags]

 Flags:
+  -a, --annotation stringArray     extra key=value pairs to sign
-  -a, --annotation              whether to update annotation and generate signed yaml file (default true)
+      --annotation-metadata        whether to update annotation and generate signed yaml file (default true)
   -f, --filename string            file name which will be signed (if dir, all YAMLs inside it will be signed)
   -h, --help                       help for sign
-  -i, --image string            signed image name which bundles yaml files
+  -i, --image string               image name which bundles yaml files and be signed
   -k, --key string                 path to your signing key (if empty, do key-less signing)
-  -o, --output <input>.signed   output file name (if empty, use <input>.signed)
+  -o, --output <filename>.signed   output file name (if empty, use <filename>.signed)
 ```

 ```
 Usage:
-  kubectl-sigstore verify -f <YAMLFILE> [-i <IMAGE>] [flags]
+  kubectl sigstore verify -f FILENAME [-i IMAGE] [flags]

 Flags:
+  -c, --config string     path to verification config YAML file (for advanced verification)
-  -f, --filename string   file name which will be signed (if dir, all YAMLs inside it will be signed)
+  -f, --filename string   file name which will be verified
   -h, --help              help for verify
   -i, --image string      signed image name which bundles yaml files
   -k, --key string        path to your signing key (if empty, do key-less signing)